awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-tasks.md

 1. In the list of maintenance windows, choose a maintenance window \.

-1. Choose **Actions** and then,choose the option for the type of task you want to register with the maintenance window:
+1. Choose **Actions**, and then choose the option for the type of task you want to register with the maintenance window:
    + **Register Run command task**
    + **Register Automation task**
    + **Register Lambda task**